atsushieno/android-ci-package-installer/README.md

 ## Rationale

 We need something to facilitate testing existing audio plugins to provide easier access to experience the AAP ecosystem.
-Since already have 20~ish audio plugin APKs and it's going to grow, it makes more sense to provide easier way to install those plugins, rather than going to each project to download an APK and install manually for 20+ repos.
+Or, we sometimes need to demonstrate or "show off" what the current state of union is like, often on a dedicated "demo devices".
+Since we already have 20~ish audio plugin APKs and it's going to grow, it makes more sense to provide easier way to install those plugins, rather than going to each project to download an APK and install manually for 20+ repos.

 Not [Firebase Testing](https://firebase.google.com/docs/app-distribution/android/distribute-gradle)?
 It is possible to distribute testing APKs and probably tooling works, but looks like we have to create one app per apk / repo, which is quite annoying to manage.
 We may use it for individual development, but not for this particular need.